AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 ### Deleting an income: `delete-income`

-Removes an expense by its 1-based index as seen in the most recent `list-income` output.
+Removes an income by its 1-based index as seen in the most recent `list-income` output.

 - **Format:** `delete-income <index>`
 - **Example usage:** `delete-income 1`